openmm/openmmforcefields/README.md

 # Changelog

+## 0.12.0 Updates for espaloma and support a offxml string in SystemGenerator
+See our [0.12.0 release page](https://github.com/openmm/openmmforcefields/releases/tag/0.12.0) for more details.

 ## 0.11.0 Support for espaloma small molecule parameters
 This release adds support for using [espaloma](https://github.com/choderalab/espaloma) to apply small molecule parameters.